devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 An operating system also have some other users and as well as system process running in the background.

-If you want to see all the process related to the system and
+If you want to see all the process related to the system and process belongs to other users